archibald-carrion/game-engine/README.md

 ## TODO
+- [ ] Implement new functions of the sound manager stop_sound, stop_music and stop_all_audio
-- [ ] Implement the animation of the entities using the lua script
+- [ ] Implement lua bindings for the new functions of the sound manager
+- [ ] Implement new scene introducing the characters after intro scene
+- [ ] Implement shooting mechanics so the player can shoot the enemies